 The Company's annual assessment for goodwill impairment involves the comparison of the recoverable amount of each cash generating unit ("CGU") to its carrying value.
 The Company determines the recoverable amount of its CGUs based on a value in use ("VIU") analysis under the income approach.
-The Company used the discounted cash flow method to determine the recoverable amount of the Services CGU, which required management to make significant estimates and assumptions related to revenue forecasts, related party costs, direct employee costs, corporate cost allocations, perpetual growth rates and discount rates.
+The Company used the discounted cash flow method to determine the recoverable amount of the Services CGU, which required management to make significant estimates and assumptions related to performance of the Canadian economy, revenue growth, including attracting new customers and adding incremental value to existing customers, related party costs, corporate cost allocations required to support infrastructure, and future technological investment in, and related to, this infrastructure.
 The estimates and assumptions are highly sensitive to changes in customer demand and changes in the assumptions could have a significant impact on the recoverable amount, the amount of any goodwill impairment charge, or both.
 The recoverable amount of the Services CGU exceeded its carrying value as of the measurement date and no impairment was recognized.